-Before loading the USB key verify it has a FAT32 formatted file system.
-Plug the USB key into the laptop.
+Before loading the USB flash drive verify it has a FAT32 formatted file system.
+Plug the USB flash drive into the laptop.
 Go to Start (my computer), right-click the USB drive.
 The general tab next to File system should say FAT32.

-If the USB key is not formatted as FAT32, format it.
+• If the USB flash drive is not formatted as FAT32, format it.
 To format, right-click it, select format, under filesystem.
 Select FAT32 and then click Start.
 Continue as prompted.